Alfred Sauvy: Biography

 Sauvy was born in Villeneuve-de-la-Raho (Pyrénées-Orientales) in 1898 to a family of Catalan wine-growers, and educated at the École Polytechnique.
 After graduating, he worked at Statistique Générale de France until 1937.
 He took part in the X-Crise Group.
-From 1938, he was economic advisor to Minister of Finance Paul Reynaud until the second world war broke out in 1939.
+From 1938, he was economic advisor to Minister of Finance Paul Reynaud until the Second World War broke out in 1939.
+He founded Institut Français de la Conjoncture in 1938.

 Under the Nazi occupation, Sauvy contributed to the Bulletins rouge-brique, a government-sanctioned periodical.
 After the war, Charles de Gaulle offered to appoint him to the position of General Secretary for Family and Population, but Sauvy preferred to devote himself to demographics.

-From 1940-1959, he taught at the Institut d’études politiques (IEP) and was Professor of Social Demography at the Collège de France.
+From 1940 to 1959, he taught at the Institut d’études politiques (IEP) and was Professor of Social Demography at the Collège de France.

 He became director of INED (National Institute of Demographic Studies) and simultaneously represented France at the commission of Statistics and Population of the United Nations.
 He was a member of the American Academy of Arts and Sciences (1973) and the American Philosophical Society (1974).
 He wrote for Le Monde until his death in October 1990.